 Ceramic braces are made of clear/tooth-colored materials and are therefore less visible on your teeth than metal braces.
 For this reason, ceramic braces are used mainly on older teens and adult patients who have cosmetic concerns and would like the orthodontic experience to be less conspicuous.

-All of these systems, including Invisalign and Clear Correct, use a series of clear, removable, and comfortable aligners to gradually straighten your teeth.
+All of these systems, including Invisalign, use a series of clear, removable, and comfortable aligners to gradually straighten your teeth.
 Not only are the aligners invisible, they are removable, so you can eat and drink what you want while in treatment, plus brushing and flossing are less of a hassle.
 The Clear Aligner systems are not for everyone, Dr. Tsibel will tell you if you are a good candidate for this treatment modality.

 LINGUAL/"BEHIND THE TEETH" BRACES